rstetsenko/FileCryptorApp/README.md

 Third parameter: path to file.

 Example:
->\>java -jar JNCryptorApp.jar -e MyPassword path/to/file/example.txt
+>\>java -jar FileCryptorApp.jar -e MyPassword path/to/file/example.txt

 Encrypted or decrypted file will be created at the same directory as the source file.